Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_06_Running_the_Baremetal_System/README.md

 or
 ```
 cd build/hw_emu_main_partial/hw_emu_main_partial.package
-export XILINX_XRT/usr
 ./launch_hw_emu.sh
 ```
-This step takes several hours to complete.
 You can open a new shell and continue with the next section while hardware emulation completes.

 To exit QEMU simulation, press **Ctrl+A**, let go of the keyboard, and then press **x**.